panoply/liquify/packages/specs/readme.md

 ### Why?

 Liquid is a basic template language that is consumer facing.
-When building the Liquify (Liquid) parser one of my main goals was to standardize all variations of the language but such a task is impossible due to the fact Liquid is a template language and can exist in a customized formats I required a simple, extensible and integrated solution for interfacing with the parser and language server.
+When building the Liquify (Liquid) parser one of my main goals was to standardize all variations of the language but such a task is impossible due to the fact Liquid is a template language and can exist in a customized formats.
+The resulting solution was to produce a simple, extensible and integrated solution for interfacing with the parser and language server.
 The result is Liquid Language Specifications.

 ### Supported

-The modules provides raw data references for the following Liquid variations.
-The specifications also provide HTML specifications which are made available using the [vscode-custom-data](https://github.com/microsoft/vscode-custom-data#readme) package.
+The modules provides raw data references for the following:

 - HTML
 - Liquid Standard
 - Liquid Shopify

+### TODO

+The following Liquid variations are scheduled to be mapped.

+- Liquid 11ty
+- Liquid Jekyll

 # Install